VPN obfuscation explained

 1. NordVPN: NordVPN is a top provider that makes bypassing VPN blocks in China possible.
 Simply connect to one of the many obfuscated servers, and you’ll be good to go.
 NordVPN comes with a 30-day risk-free money-back guarantee.

-TIP In our testing we found that the cheapest NordVPN plan (Standard) works perfectly.
+TIP In our testing we found that the cheapest NordVPN plan (Basic) works perfectly.

 2. Surfshark: Surfshark is great for unblocking and lets you connect an unlimited number of devices.
 It offers an advanced settings feature called NoBorders mode that obfuscates your VPN traffic when enabled.